BridgingAISocietySummerSchools/BridgingAISocietySummerSchools.github.io/_pages/about.md

 ---
 title: "About Us"
 subtitle: "Who We Are"
-description: "Meet the team behind Bridging AI and Society"
+description: "Meet Dr. Christoph Weisser and Dr. Knut Zoch, educators bridging artificial intelligence, machine learning, and society through interdisciplinary teaching and research."
 permalink: /about/
 ---

-## 👥 Who We Are

-We are a team of two passionate educators dedicated to making AI and machine learning accessible across disciplines.
-Our mission is to bridge the gap between technical foundations and societal impact through collaborative, hands-on learning.
+We are **Dr. Christoph Weisser** and **Dr. Knut Zoch**, two educators dedicated to making artificial intelligence and machine learning accessible across disciplines.
+Our shared goal is to connect **technical foundations** with **societal questions**, helping participants understand not only how machine learning works but also what it means for their fields and for society at large.

 <style>
   .author-grid {